 - You can watch the films via the link https://www.youtube.com/channel/UCF95lmgBGIuBqdZvwh3-hDg

 Based on 4 themes: generating, reducing, managing and purchasing energy, we delivered 2 workshops per theme, which ended at the end of November 2016.
 Reaching over 220 people, the workshops included various types of creative activities, environmental events, and formal and informal discussions.

 Exceeding our target of engaging with 25 members of the BME community, we supported over 35 individuals from the East of Sunderland area on mental wellbeing.
 This was a successful project due to the positive feedback shown in our preliminary evaluation results.
-Due to this there is now a Polish football club that takes place every Saturday for those who suffer with mental health.
+Due to this, there is now a Polish football club that takes place every Saturday for those who suffer from mental health.

 The Ready, Steady, Go project was funded through the grant “Sported”..
 We exceeded our target of working with 45 people and enabled diverse communities, such as Polish and Bangladeshi to come and work together.

 Targeting those both employed and unemployed, ICOS supported the BME community in the eligible postcodes to develop their skills through gaining accredited and informal qualifications.
 Our original target of 40 clients was exceeded by an extra 18 people.
 16 clients progressed into volunteering, 15 clients acquired a level 1 qualification, 5 clients acquired a level 2 qualification.